HinaKhan94/palpicker/README.md

    Creating functionality that lets the user add individual, publically available posts to a list of favorite Log Entries which can then be displayed in a 'My Favorites' View.
 Implementing this would involve adding a 'Favorite' model to models.py and then creating a view and template that displays the list based on the authenticated user.

 2. **Delete Account Feature** -
    To give users ultimate control over their data a feature should be added that allows users to delete their account.
-A tutorial on how to do this can be found in this YouTube video <a href="https://www.youtube.com/">Django Update & Delete Account Tutorial</a>.

 3. **Retrieve Password Feature** -
    A feature to allow the user to retrieve/reset their password if they have lost/forgotten it is also quite important and should be added for a more complete user experience.